How to Navigate Leadership in Virtual and Hybrid Workplaces

 Depending on someone’s conflict resolution style, they may react or avoid conflict altogether.
 As a result, clearing conversations are a powerful tool for leaders to teach their teams.

 Clearing conversations happen when both parties use dialogue to become aligned on perspective after an event has created disconnection.
-For example, if you’ve noticed a change in an employee’s behavior, observe some feedback that wasn’t received well, or recognize that they seem disheartened due to unmet expectations, it’s time to have a clearing conversation.
+For example, if you’ve noticed a change in an employee’s behavior, observe some feedback that wasn’t received well, or recognized that they seem disheartened due to unmet expectations, it’s time to have a clearing conversation.
 This conflict resolution tool will enable individuals in leadership positions to understand another’s perspective while creating a safe and comfortable environment for everyone to be heard.

 In order to have effective clearing conversations, the individual that initiates the conversation needs to address the following: